On her be pleased to pour,

 Edward VIII of the United Kingdom

-It was this anomaly in the succession that inspired the 1930s setting for Ian McKellen's film adaptation of Shakespeare's Richard III.
+It was the anomaly in the succession caused by his abdication that inspired the 1930s setting for Ian McKellen's film adaptation of Shakespeare's Richard III.
 Other elements of the story appear in the film; Richard's regime is unmistakably fascist, while Edward IV's wife is given an American accent.

 George V of the United Kingdom

-He allegedly looked freaking identical to his cousin Nicholas II◊, but historians are rather disagreeing on the matter.note Was originally a Spare To The Throne, his elder brother Albert Victor died of influenza shortly before his wedding to...
+He looked freaking identical to his cousin Nicholas II◊, but historians are rather disagreeing on the matter.note Was originally a Spare to the Throne, his elder brother Albert Victor died of influenza shortly before his wedding to...

 Edward VII of the United Kingdom